amadeus4dev/amadeus-java/README.md

 ```

 You can make any arbitrary API call as well directly with the `.get` method.
-Keep in mind, this returns a raw `Resource`
+Keep in mind, this returns a raw `Resource`.

 ```java
 Response response = amadeus.get("/v2/reference-data/urls/checkin-links", Params.with("airlineCode", "BA"));